-For the Pinus sp. thinning, will be done in year 5, 9 and 12.
+The Pinus sp. thinning will be done in years 5, 9 and 12.
 One objective of the first thinning is to eliminate poorly formed individuals and branches, and those trees that present physiological deficiencies.
-The maximum allowed elimination is 30%, in order to leave 700 trees per hectare.
+The maximum allowed elimination is 30%, to leave 700 trees per hectare.
 The first thinning does not generate commercial products.
 The second thinning also focuses on eliminating poorly formed individuals and those that present physiological deficiencies.
 Again, the maximum allowed elimination is 30%, to leave 490 trees per hectare.
 The third thinning, in year 12, will again eliminate 30% of the stand.